Route of the Pueblos Blancos

 Day 8 – Buen Viaje Transfers from Grazalema are provided to Ronda or back to Malaga airport at specified times.
 Ronda is located midway between Malaga, Seville and Cordoba.
 If you have the time available, you may wish to consder extending your walking holiday with a short visit to either of both of these magical cities.
 There are excellent coach and rail services connecting them with Ronda and also back to Malaga.
 We will be happy to give advice if required *Program may be changed to suit prevailing conditions or walking preferences of the group.

-On arrival, transfers are provided from Malaga normally leaving the airport at 2.00 pm orr meet up in Ronda On departure, transfers are provided back to Ronda and Malaga arriving at the airport around 11.00 am.
+The meeting point for the holiday is at our Ronda hotel but we also provide airport transfers from Malaga airport at a specified time (normally 2.00 pm).
+On departure, transfers are provided back to Ronda or Malaga arriving at the airport around 11.00 am.
 For those wishing to extend their holidays in Spain there are direct train and bus services from Ronda to Malaga, Seville and Cordoba.

 Sunday Sept 26 – 3 October